pymupdf/PyMuPDF/docs/document.rst

       .. note::

-        *(Changed in v1.17.7)* In an effort to maintain a valid PDF structure, this method and :meth:`deletePage` will also invalidate items in the table of contents which happen to point to deleted pages.
+        *(Changed in v1.14.17, optimized in v1.17.7)* In an effort to maintain a valid PDF structure, this method and :meth:`deletePage` will also invalidate items in the table of contents which happen to point to deleted pages.
 "Invalidation" here means, that the bookmark will point to nowhere and the title will show the string "<>".
 So the overall TOC structure is left intact.

         Similarly, it will remove any **links on remaining pages** that point to a deleted page.
-This action may have an extended response time for documents with a lot of pages.
+This action may have an extended response time for documents with many pages.

         Example: Delete the page range 500 to 520 from a large PDF, using different methods.